mrousavy/react-native-vision-camera/apps/simple-camera/__tests__/README.md

 ## High-level components / hooks (`<Camera>`, `useCamera()`, etc.)

-Tests for the high-level `<Camera>` component and the `useCamera()` / similar React hooks are **not yet in scope here**.
-They'll live alongside the imperative tests when added — same principles, same folder.
+High-level component tests now live alongside the imperative suites when the bug or API surface being covered is specifically about React rendering, layout, or component-level convenience behavior.
+Keep them focused: render the smallest component tree that reproduces the behavior, wait on real lifecycle events (`onStarted`, `onStopped`, `onPreviewStarted`, `onPreviewStopped`), and assert behavior through the public ref or callbacks.

+For layout regressions, prefer geometry and native ref assertions over golden screenshots unless a test truly needs pixels.
+The AWS Device Farm camera is not a stable visual fixture, so the preview suite checks layout, coordinate round-trips, and Android `takeSnapshot()` dimensions instead of image content.

-**Exception: mounting native Hybrid views to exercise their ref methods is allowed.** Some imperative APIs (e.g. `PreviewView.convertViewPointToCameraPoint`, `PreviewView.createMeteringPoint`) can only be reached through a mounted, laid-out view.
-Those tests may `render(<NativePreviewView ... />)` from `react-native-harness`, capture the ref via `hybridRef`, and call the methods directly — see [visioncamera.coordinates.harness.ts](visioncamera.coordinates.harness.ts) for the pattern.
-Keep the wrapper minimal: no `<Camera>`, no `useCamera()`, no `usePreviewOutput()` — drive the session imperatively as everywhere else in this folder, and only the view is rendered.
+Mounting native Hybrid views to exercise their ref methods is still allowed.
+Some imperative APIs (e.g. `PreviewView.convertViewPointToCameraPoint`,
+`PreviewView.createMeteringPoint`) can only be reached through a mounted, laid-out view.
+Those tests may `render(<NativePreviewView ... />)` from `react-native-harness`, capture the ref via `hybridRef`, and call the methods directly — see [visioncamera.coordinates.harness.ts](visioncamera.coordinates.harness.ts) for the imperative pattern.

 [react-native-harness]: https://github.com/margelo/react-native-harness